docker/labs-ai-tools-for-devs/prompts/eslint_fix/020_user_prompt.md

-Fix any lint violations you can using the tools provided.
+Fix any `no-async-promise-executer` violations in my project.

-Please only fix `no-unused-vars`
+I need fixes in the form of new code to use instead.